StefanCardnell/LoLTracker/README.txt

 - Fixed errors where the program would crash if a champion wasn't recognised (e.g. after a new patch).
 [26TH MAY 2015]:
 - System now deals with status errors sent back by Riot, which would cause anomalous behaviour before.
+[30TH MAY 2015]:
+- Fixed an issue where league/division wasn't shown properly in Hexakill game-mode.